gulpjs/vinyl-fs/README.md

 #### Options

 - Values passed to the options must be of the right type, otherwise they will be ignored.
 - All options can be passed a function instead of a value.
-The function must return a value of the right type, otherwise it will be ignored.
+The function will be called with the [vinyl] `File` object as its only argument and must return a value of the right type for the option.

 ##### `options.buffer`